Cointreau

 Oriental

 Shake and strain.
-Serve in a low tumbler with a lime slice or lemon twist
+Serve in a chilled cocktail glass with an orange twist.

 Margarita

-Serve in a margarita or cocktail glass rimmed with salt using lime juice.
+Serve in a margarita or cocktail glass rimmed with salt using lime juice, garnish with a thin slice of lime

 Flying Dutchman